BIGJRA/BIGJRA.github.io/reborn.md

 |Endeavor   |3 Green Shards |
 |Pain Split |3 Red Shards   |

-Head out the door to the right, then go down.
-In the next room talk to the NPCs again and study with them.
-Head out the door to the right and talk to the girl on the path to get **Meditite**.
+Head out the door on the bottom right, then walk across the roof.
+In the next room, talk to the NPCs again and study with them.
+Head out the door to the left, and talk to the girl on the roof to get **Meditite**.

 Relationship Point Chocies:
 - Obtain Meditite (+1 Victoria)

 Back down from here, attempt to steal the TV.

+**Nature Girl Kacey.
+Field: No Field**
+- Krabby, Lv.
+40, Serious Nature, IVs: 10
+- Binacle, Lv.
+44, Serious Nature, IVs: 10

 Once you win, return to the girl who requested it to get *Department Store Sticker: Meditite*.

 **Department Store 6F Left Shop**